 Lung Cancer Detection + Malware Classification

-Our objective is to validate the components of EPiGRAM-HS by deploying our software created using high-level machine learning libraries such as TensorFlow, adopted for specific hybrid hardware.
+Our objective is to validate the components of EPiGRAM-HS by deploying our software created using high-level machine learning libraries, adopted for specific hybrid hardware.
 We expect to use different TensorFlow capabilities, in particular the Dataset API for high-performance tuning of the input pipeline.
 Prototype implementations are expected to be adopted to GPI-Space and DSL, and ported to FPGAs.

 An example of our approach can be found here,or on "Characterizing Deep-Learning I/O Workloads in TensorFlow."